 Explore the practical applications of theories in the field of Accounting, Auditing, Taxation, Financial Management and Company Secretarial Practices.
 Obtaining field experience working in accounting and auditing profession as an intern of an audit firm, a company or any accepted organization.
 Enhance students' interpersonal, technical and informational skills.

-Learning : On-the-Job-Training, Internship in accounting/finance or
+Learning : On-the-Job-Training, Internship in accounting/finance or similar position with department supervision

 Assessment: Internship record book, Viva - Voce

 Reading: Guidelines on the Internship developed by the University of

 Jaffna